Lakorthus/100-days-of-code/README.md

 **Thoughts**: I am so lucky to be with Jay this week, he is a great person and I am so grateful for the opportunity to learn from him.

+### Day 54: Nov 15, Tuesday

+**Today's Progress**: UseReducer used for state management.
+It is an alternative to useState but much more powerful.
+I start a tradition of Project Tuesday, with the aim of creating a project every Tuesday, yesterday was the first one.

+**Thoughts**: I should have started this tradition earlier, but I need to organise my time better.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)